Baroque vs Renaissance Architecture: A Quick Comparison

 What is Renaissance Architecture?

 Renaissance Architecture denotes the architectural style that developed during the Renaissance, a European historical period that began in Italy and replaced the Gothic style between 1400 and 1600.
-This style is distinguished by its use of classical orders, precise mathematical proportions, and an emphasis on symmetry, proportion, and harmony.
+Architects distinguish this style by its classical orders, precise proportions, and emphasis on symmetry and harmony.
 The Renaissance approach creatively incorporates columns, arches, pediments, and domes into various building types.

 Italian Renaissance Interior Architecture was a developing movement that is now commonly divided into three stages: